acrosa/Scala-TwitterStreamer/README.md

 - Firehose Returns all public statuses.
 The Firehose is not a generally available resource.
 - Links Returns all statuses containing http: and https:.
 The links stream is not a generally available resource.
 - Retweet Returns all retweets.
 The retweet stream is not a generally available resource.
+- Sites Stream Returns all events for the users you specify to follow and that OAuth'ed to your application.

 ### Custom behavior
 First you need to define what you want to do with the stream.
 Here's an example that just prints every line we get to stdout: